 Some say reading in Greek and Hebrew versus reading in English is like the difference between watching a show in color versus black and white.
 Others might say something like 2D versus 3D.
-I don’t think these are the best way to describe the experience.
+I don’t think these metaphors are the best ways to describe the experience.
 Reading in Greek and Hebrew slows me down and helps me rummage around in the text and reflect.
 For me, that’s the core idea.
 It gives me something to do.

 I’m asking and answering this question as someone who initially learned the languages to read and teach Scripture.
 I’m going to write more about other benefits and things that flow from this rummaging and slow down, but in this post I just want to lay the foundation.
 How many times have you sat down to prepare to teach or preach and you read your passage and think, “Ok, now what?”
 If you are reading in the original languages you have so many different resources and tools to explore, and I’m thinking primarily about lexicons and concordances.
 If you don’t regularly read and work with the original languages, all you can do is skim the surface of an entry in BDAG or HALOT.
 Exploring contemporary literature, figures of speech, the metaphors used in your passage, looking at a words full range of meaning and determining which meaning is relevant for your passage — these are things you can actually engage in yourself if you can read the language.